-In accordance with Government Auditing Standards we have also issued our report dated September 20, 2012 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreement and other matters.
+In accordance with Government Auditing Standards we have also issued our report dated October 29, 2013 on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreement and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-The Management's Discussion and Analysis on pages 6 through 15 is not a required part of the basic financial statements but are supplementary information required by the Accounting Principles Generally Accepted in the United States of America.
+The Management's Discussion and Analysis is not a required part of the basic financial statements but are supplementary information required by the accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.